 - Location Extensions: This type of extension allows you to add your business address to your ads.
 This makes it easier for customers to reach out to you and who are local.

 - Call Extensions: You can display the phone number of your business with Call Extensions.
 The call extensions make it easy for potential customers to get in touch with you via the phone.

 - App Extensions: This extension allows the users to download your app by directly giving the download link.

 - Review Extensions: These extensions allow the reviews of the third party on your ads.
-By sharing a positive reviews by a respectable third party can enhance the CTR of your ads.
+Sharing positive reviews from a respectable third party can enhance the CTR of your ads.

-- Callout Extensions: These extensions let you add more text to your ads like short clips of text that makes you stand out in a crowd.
+- Callout Extensions: These extensions let you add more text to your ads like short clips of text that make you stand out in a crowd.

 Automatic Ad Extension

 The automatic ad extensions are just that.
 They automatically pulled out from the different sources to create an ad extension for you.
 They are of the following types: